Shimakh/AWS-configuration/README.md

 `docker images`

-Now we want to use this image we type:
+Now we want to use this image, so we type:

 `docker run -v /home/ubuntu:/home/jovyan -p 8888:8888 -d jupyter/datascience-notebook`